ramosian-glider/linux/Documentation/dev-tools/kcov.rst

 Calling ``ioctl(fd, KCOV_UNIQUE_ENABLE, bitmap_size)`` carves out ``bitmap_size``
 words from those allocated by ``KCOV_INIT_TRACE`` to keep an opaque bitmap that prevents the kernel from storing the same PC twice.
-The remaining part of the trace is used to collect PCs, like in other modes.
+The remaining part of the trace is used to collect PCs, like in other modes (this part must contain at least two words, like when collecting non-unique PCs).

-If ``bitmap_size`` is equal to the trace size, kcov only records the bits, but not the actual PCs.

-If ``bitmap_size`` is zero, kcov treats the whole trace as a sparse array where each PC occurs only once, but there can be holes between PCs.

 The mapping between a PC and its position in the bitmap is persistent during the kernel lifetime, so it is possible for the callers to directly use the bitmap